spokli/switchCrawler/README.md

 ## Arguments

-- --withtest Runs additional 'positive tests' on available products to check if the crawler works for them.
+- `--withtest` Runs additional 'positive tests' on available products to check if the crawler works for them.
 Slows the script down.
-- --stores "amazon mm saturn lidl otto conrad" Add or remove single stores.
+- `--stores all amazon mm saturn lidl otto conrad` Add or remove single stores.
 Default is 'all'
+- `--visible` run the script in a visible browser window